 We continue to operate within the UK only and we ensure that all of our workers are eligible to work in the UK.
 The majority of our workers are employed directly; where on occasion we utilise agency workers, we ensure the same checks are undertaken by the agency.
 We ensure we pay all workers at or above the National Minimum Wage.
 We have clear policies on ‘grievance’ and ‘whistleblowing’ together with an employee consultation group called RHS Voices, through which employees can openly raise matters of concern.
 Our Employee Assistance Programme also provides staff with a secure way of seeking advice about any modern slavery or human trafficking issues personally affecting them or their families.

-Approved by the RHS Council on 12 August 2021 and the Boards of RHS Enterprises Ltd and RHS Special Events Ltd on 12 August 2021.
-Signed by Sue Biggs, Director General.
+Approved by RHS Council on 13 June 2022 and the Boards of RHS Enterprises Ltd and RHS Special Events Ltd on 13 June 2022.
+Signed by Sue Biggs, Former Director General.